 (7) Explore other ways to generate income.

-You can explore other alternative non-legal careers that could help you generate income and don’t just wait for something to turn up.
+You can explore other alternative non-legal careers that could help you generate income while you wait for something to turn up.
 Be creative with your time.
 But only use this option in the short run.
 You could still take advantage of other available earning avenues in which to law students can make money.

 (8) Offer genuine help to people

-The saying goes that “one good turn deserves another” and in job hunting as in life, it couldn’t be more true.
-Thing is, when you offer people genuine help in their areas of need, it could come back around and work in your favor.
+The saying goes that “One good turn deserves another,” and in job hunting as in life, it couldn’t be truer.
+The thing is, when you offer people genuine help in their areas of need, it could come back around and work in your favor.
 Naturally, they’d feel they “owe you” and would want to return the gesture by offering you help in kind.
 And once they know you’re out job hunting, they might refer you to someone they know who could offer you a job on the spot.
 So go out there and be unselfish.
-Beyond just being a religious exhortation, playing the Good Samaritan can often open you doors of favor where you least expect and none more so than in your job search.
+Beyond just being a religious exhortation, playing the Good Samaritan can often open you doors of favor where you least expect, and none more so than in your job search.
 Start helping people in any way you can and you’ll get invaluable referrals.

 (9) Stay abreast of emerging industry trends

-The legal job market may be as competitive and ruthless as ever, (and frankly, with the present glut of lawyers, there’s isn’t going any upturn soon) but opportunities, though scarce, do present themselves every now and then.
+The legal job market may be as competitive and ruthless as ever –and frankly, with the present glut of lawyers, there’s isn’t going to be any upturn soon–but opportunities, though scarce, do present themselves every now and then.
 And given this present jostling for legal jobs at it’s highest, only the early birds notice and seize these rare job openings.
 So unless you manage to monitor and stay on top of emerging and in-demand job trends in the industry, you may well miss out on them, or worse, be hopelessly alerted to them when the leads have gone cold.